Managing Card Payments

 4. Webhook Management

-Djust receives notifications via Adyen webhooks:
+Djust receives notifications via PSP webhooks:

 • AUTHORISATION: payment success or failure